русский

 Curiosity is gradually overcoming the sedimentary layers of Mount Sharp, which rises 5 kilometers in Gale Crater.
 The cracks in the dirt were found in the transition zone between a clay-rich layer and a layer above, enriched with salty minerals called sulfates.
 As the scientists explain, clay minerals are usually formed in water, while sulfates are formed when water dries.

-The minerals that predominate in each zone reflect different eras in the history of Gale Crater.
+The minerals that prevail in each zone reflect different eras in the history of Gale Crater.
 The transitional zone is evidence of a period in the history of the red planet when long dry periods prevailed and the lakes and rivers that once filled the crater began to recede.

 Scientists note that mud usually dries out by cracking and forming T-shaped connections.
 But when water comes back to this dried mud, eventually these T-shaped joints soften and become Y-shaped, forming a hexagonal pattern.